sgo230/sgo230.github.io/datavis_final/README.md

 -Linked to CARTO for back end: https://nyu.carto.com/u/sgo2303/tables/mjdsauter.nyccrimedata/public/map?redirected=true
 <br><br>
 <b>Design Choices:</b><br>

+Map:<br>
+Points were the chosen mark for representing each individual crime.
+The position of each mark denoted the location of the crime, while the hue indicated the type of crime that occurred.
+Marks were overlayed atop a map revealing the underlying geography of the distribution, allowing users to infer the real-world location at which the crimes took place.
+<br><br>
+Charts:<br>
+We used lines as the mark for our charts.
+For the column graph, representing the total counts of crime in each borough, the height of each bar was used to convey each borough's respective count.
+For the bar graph, which presented the counts of crime per precinct, the width of the bar was the chosen channel.

 <br><br>
 <b>Outcome and Evaluation:</b><br>
 The overall functionality of the visualization allows for many different views of the data, which we are excited about.